ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 ```

 If we count on the shell to handle globbing then our `cdoc` implementation can
-satisfy all of the above use cases by processing a list of zero or more `FILE`s
+satisfy all of the above use-cases by processing a list of zero or more `FILE`s
 with the option to take input from `stdin`.

 We are going for a zero-configuration approach with `cdoc`, therefore our